dilenix/Test-NAAT-Android-Developer/README.md

-# Example Test NA-AT Android Developer Sr.
+# Example Test NA-AT Sr Android Developer.
 Exam for the consultancy NA-AT Technologies for the vacancy of Android developer.

 Features used in this test: